Aylmerton Residential Visit June 2017

 Class 3 L S Lowry Paintings

-The named safeguarding leads for Walcott are: Mr Sewell and Mrs Palmer.
+The named safeguarding leads for Walcott are: Mr Sewell and Mrs Miller.
 If you have any safeguarding concerns regarding children make these staff members aware.

 Local Authority Designated Officers for safeguarding concerns: